Classical and Quantum Mechanics via Lie algebras: Description levels

-In practice, relevant quantities and corresponding states are assigned to real life situations by well-informed and experimentally testable judgment concerning one's equipment.
-Indeed, from a practical point of view, {\em theory defines what an object is}: A gas is regarded as an ideal gas if it behaves to a satisfactory degree like the mathematical model of an ideal gas certain values of temperature, pressure and volume.
-Similarly, a solid is regarded as a crystal if it behaves to a satisfactory degree like the mathematical model of a crystal for suitable numerical values of the mode lparameters\footnote{ cf. \sca{Callen} \cite[p.15]{Cal}: ``Operationally, a system is in an equilibrium state if its properties are consistently described by thermodynamic theory.'' }.
-In general, we know or assume on the basis of past experience, claims of manufacturers, etc. that certain materials or machines reliably produce states that, to a satisfactory degree for the purpose of the experiment or application, depend only on variables that are accounted for in our theory and that are, to a satisfactory degree, either fixed or controllable.
+In general, we know or assume on the basis of past experience, claims of manufacturers, etc., that certain materials or machines reliably produce states that, to a satisfactory degree for the purpose of the experiment or application, depend only on variables that are accounted for in our theory and that are, to a satisfactory degree, either fixed or controllable.
 The nominal state of a system can be checked and, if necessary, corrected by \bfi{calibration}, using appropriate measurements that reveal the parameters characterizing the state.

-In the preceding chapter, we assumed a fixed selection of extensive quantities defining the thermal model.
-However, as indicated at the end of Section \ref{s.phen}, observable differences from the conclusions derived from a thermal model imply that one or more conjugate pairs of thermal variables are missing in the model.
-So, how should the extensive quantities be selected?
-We first emphasize the flexibility of the thermal setting.
+\at{clarify and streamline the following} We first emphasize the flexibility of the thermal setting.
 While the zeroth law may look very restrictive at first sight, by choosing a large enough family of extensive quantities the entropy of an {\em arbitrary}\/ Gibbs state can be approximated arbitrarily well by a linear combination of these quantities.
 This does not solve the selection problem but gives a useful perspective: